 Here you can see houses perched on the sides of hills.

 Well, into the trip my very full bladder was calling for a bathroom.

 We went down the steepest hill ever that he would only attempt with ‘two lightweights in the cart’ we are told, and we get to a working water-driven flour mill, and a restaurant.

 And a bathroom !!!!
 I’ve never run so fast.
 The sound of the rushing river water drew me into that cubicle faster than ever.

 I completely lost my sense of direction.
-There are two rivers, and four or five mosques, including an 800 year old one with a two year old minuet.
+There are two rivers, and four or five mosques, including an 800-year-old one.

-We then drove up and down some more lane ways.
-It really did feel like a show ride to me.
+We then drove up and down some more laneways.
+It really did feel like a slow ride to me.

 We had passed the old Tannery.
 We learn they used to have their own mosque.

 Firstly it saved time for the employer if they did not have to leave work to pray.
 But also tannery work is stinky work.
 No-one wanted the employees at the other mosques, because basically – they stunk!